SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/spiral.rst

 Spiral Optimization
 ===================

-Spiral Optimization moves particles in spiral trajectories toward the global best position.
-The spiral motion provides a balance between exploration (outer spiral) and exploitation (inner spiral converging to center).
+Spiral Optimization moves each particle along a spiral trajectory centered on the current global best position.
+At each iteration, a rotation matrix rotates the particle around the center while a decay factor reduces its distance from it.
+The combination of rotation and contraction produces a deterministic path that sweeps through the neighborhood of the best known solution.
+The decay rate controls how quickly the spiral tightens: values close to 1.0 produce wide, slow spirals while lower values contract rapidly.

 .. grid:: 2